layzhi/Real-Time-Chat-App-with-React/README.md

 ## Real-Time Chat Application

-A real-time chat application which allows users to send each other instant messages!
+A real-time chat application which allows users to send instant messages to each other!
 Built with React! :muscle:

 ## User Stories